-This year, to expedite delivery, reduce costs and decrease the environmental impact of our proxy materials, we are using for the first time an SEC rule that allows us to furnish proxy materials over the Internet instead of mailing paper copies of those materials to each shareholder.
-As a result, beginning on or about March 9, 2020, shareholders were sent a Notice of Internet Availability (the "Notice") containing instructions on how to access our proxy materials, including this proxy statement, the Message to Shareholders and Form 10-K, over the Internet.
-If you received the Notice this year, you will not receive paper copies of the proxy materials unless you request the materials by following the instructions in the Notice.
-The Notice is not a proxy card that can be submitted to vote your shares.
-Instead, the Notice instructs you on how to access and review all of the important information contained in the proxy materials.
-The Notice also instructs you on how to vote via the Internet.
+To expedite delivery, reduce costs and decrease the environmental impact of our proxy materials, we are again using an SEC rule known as "Notice and Access" that allows us to furnish proxy materials over the internet instead of mailing paper copies of those materials to each shareholder.
+As a result, beginning on or about March 8, 2021, shareholders were sent a Notice of Internet Availability containing instructions on how to access our proxy materials, including this proxy statement as well as the Message to Shareholders and Form 10-K, over the internet.
+If you received the notice, you will not receive paper copies of the proxy materials unless you request the materials by following the instructions in the notice.
+The notice is not a proxy card that can be submitted to vote your shares.
+Instead, the notice instructs you on how to access and review all of the important information contained in the proxy materials.
+The notice also instructs you on how to vote via the internet.
 Shareholders who have requested paper copies of the proxy materials will receive printed copies in the mail.

-If you received paper copies of the proxy materials this year, but instead in the future would like to receive only the Notice and access the proxy materials electronically, you can elect to do so by: (i) following the instructions provided in the proxy card, if your shares are registered in your name, or (ii) by contacting your broker, trustee, bank or other nominee, if you hold your shares in street name.
+If you received paper copies of the proxy materials, but instead in the future would like to receive only the proxy materials electronically, you can elect to do so by: (i) following the instructions provided in the proxy card, if your shares are registered in your name (i.e., a Registered Holder), or (ii) by contacting your broker, trustee, bank or other intermediary, if you hold your shares in street name (i.e., a Beneficial Holder).